fanluo12/LC/AdvancedGraphs/README.md

 1. Use queue to store (row, col, steps) and initialze queue with [0, 0, 0]
 2. Use integer array representing visited optimal way, initialize (0, 0) as 0 and rest as inf
 3. BFS method with queue, each time poll array out.
 Once row and col reaches end, return steps.
 For 4 directions, continue when out of boundary, continue when steps + (new row, new col) greater than k, continue when there is optimal result for new row and new col(visited[new row][new col] <= new k).
 Then assign (new row, new col, new k) to queue and visited[new row][new col] = new k

+## 1376.
+Time Needed to Inform All Employees
+We can either BFS or DFS
+1. For both method, first we need to create a hashmap which store key: manager[i], value: list of i, ie subordinates
+2. Use queue to store pair (headId, time which initialize as 0).
+Do BFS search, each time when we poll out, we update result time with max of itself and polled time.
+Then we get list of current polled manage level by map, and add back to subordiates of list, and cumulated time to queue again